mpustovoi/cratedelight/README.md

 - Nutritious Feast

 If you would like Crate Delight to have support for other mods, send your suggestions [on GitHub,](https://github.com/axperty/cratedelight-fabric/issues/new) or you can also join the [Discord server.](https://discord.gg/yweZ2agkDw)

-### Forge Version

-This mod is also available for Forge, you can see its repository [here.](https://github.com/axperty/cratedelight-forge/)